Due to Hurricane Ian, the aquatic preserve is currently closed.

 The Wekiva and St. Johns river basins provided abundant natural resources for pre-European communities.
 Native American artifacts from several archaeological periods have been discovered in significant numbers at many sites within the Wekiva and St. Johns basins.
-Remains of now extinct animals, like giant sloths and mastodons, have also been found at various locations in the aquatic preserve.
+Remains of now extinct animals like giant sloths and mastodons also have been found at various locations in the aquatic preserve.

 Wildlife Habitat Description:

 The Wekiva River Aquatic Preserve and the designated reach of the Middle St. Johns River consist primarily of nine different communities.
 Communities associated with the aquatic preserve are all considered to be in good condition, especially considering the extent of urban development adjacent to the aquatic preserve and within the basin.